William Deverell: Career

+Writing work

 Deverell's nineteen published novels also include High Crimes, Mecca, The Dance of Shiva, Platinum Blues, Mindfield, Kill All the Lawyers, Street Legal, Slander, The Laughing Falcon, and Mind Games.
-He is the author of the true crime book A Life on Trial – the Case of Robert Frisbee, based on a notorious murder trial which he defended.
+He is the author of the true crime book Fatal Cruise, based on a notorious murder trial which he defended.

 He has achieved recognition for suffusing his novels with satire.
-Both Kill All the Judges and Snow Job were shortlisted for Canada's Stephen Leacock Award.
+Both Kill All the Judges and Snow Job were shortlisted for Canada's Stephen Leacock Medal.
 Snow Job, a political satire, was named in The Globe and Mail as one of the top crime books worldwide in 2009.
-He has twice been invited as guest of honour at Canada's main crime writer's venue, Bloody Words, and received the Best Canadian Crime Writer award at the Scene of the Crime Festival in Ontario.
+He has twice been invited as guest of honour at Canada's main crime writers' venue, Bloody Words, and received the Best Canadian Crime Writer award at the Scene of the Crime Festival in Ontario.